What is NIST SP 800-171? How to stay compliant in 2021

 5. Communicate the project to all areas of the organization.

-The process of assessing each of the 110 controls can be time-consuming and labor-intensive.
+The process of assessing each of the 110 requirements can be time-consuming and labor-intensive.
 Finding the right NIST assessment tool to automate elements of the audit should be a key consideration.

 Titania Nipper is a tool that helps to streamline the NIST 800-171 compliance audit.
-It can automate the accurate assessment of 31 core network controls, saving assessors up to three hours per device audit.
+It can automate the accurate assessment of 31 network requirements, saving assessors up to three hours per device audit.
 And for contractors to the Department of Defense, Nipper can also help to assess and evidence 31 SPRS points, which have a total weighted penalty value of 113 points.
 This represents 28% of the total SPRS points needed for full NIST 800-171 compliance.